 Planning communal meals can be complicated by people's busy schedules, institutional kashrut polices, space and time challenges, and so on.
-The tips in this section will help you navigate some of these challenges and help you create a memorable feast-whether the occasion is simply bringing your community together, giving your weekly kiddush table a sustainable-upgrade, or planning for big holidays like Rosh Hashana and Passover.
+The tips in this section will help you navigate some of these challenges and help you create a memorable feast-whether the occasion is simply bringing your community together, giving your weekly kiddush table a sustainable-upgrade, celebrating life-cycle events, or planning for big holidays like Rosh Hashanah and Passover.